rhiever/webstep-sklearn-quickstart-2019/README.md

 ![](images/check_env-2.png)

+If any of the installations fail, you can install the packages using either `pip` or `conda`:

+- `pip install [package-name]`
+- or `conda install [package-name]`

-Although not required, we also recommend you to update the scikit-learn the latest release version to ensure best compatibility with the teaching material.
-Please upgrade already installed packages by executing
+Although not required, we also recommend that you update the scikit-learn the latest release version to ensure best compatibility with the teaching material.
+Please upgrade already installed packages by executing:

 - `pip install --no-deps --upgrade [package-name]`
 - or `conda update [package-name]`